 While still producing art pieces, Sharron gained valuable commercial experience as a knitwear designer, traveling and working in Hong Kong and other textile producing countries.
 At home in NYC, she then founded a print design

 studio, selling original patterns as well as providing repeats and colorings to the apparel industry.

-Her artwear has been exhibited in national and international group shows and currently is showing at the Philadelphia Museum of Art, in the exhibit
+Her artwear has been exhibited in national and international group shows, most recently at the Philadelphia Museum of Art, in the exhibit 'OFF THE WALL--American Art To Wear'

 Sharron continues to work in both fiber and pattern design in her new home state of North Carolina.